aiida-cusp/aiida-cusp/docs/source/user_guide/parsers/vasp_file_parser.rst

 Vasp File Parser (``cusp.default``)
 ===================================

-The :class:`~aiida_cusp.parsers.vasp_file_parser.VaspFileParser` class is the default class used by each calculation if no other parser is set through the ``metadata.options.parser_name`` option.
+The :class:`~aiida_cusp.parsers.vasp_file_parser.VaspFileParser` class is the default class used by each calculation if no alternative parser is set through the ``metadata.options.parser_name`` option.
 This parser does not apply any parser magic but simply checks the output files and adds them as gzip-compressed archives to the repository.
 Since no parsing of individual values is applied this parser class is suitable for all VASP calculations (i.e. normal calculations, AIMD as well as NEB).
 Of course, the set of files added for each calculation can be changes based on the available parser settings discussed in the following.,